sudheerj/reactjs-interview-questions/README.md

 9. ### What is props in ReactJS?

-Props are inputs to a React component.
-They are single values or objects containing a set of values that are passed to React Components on creation using a naming convention similar to HTML-tag attributes. i.e, They are data passed down from a parent component to a child component.
+**Props** are inputs to a React component.
+They are single values or objects containing a set of values that are passed to React components on creation using a naming convention similar to HTML-tag attributes. i.e, They are data passed down from a parent component to a child component.

 The primary purpose of props in React is to provide following component functionality: